Consumer Medicine Information

 baclofen, a muscle relaxant

-metformin, a medicine used to treat diabetes
+metformin, used to treat diabetes

 medicines containing iodine, used to diagnose some medical conditions

-allopurinol, a medicine to treat gout
+allopurinol, used to treat gout

 medicines that affect CYP2C9 and CYP3A4 liver enzymes (e.g. ritonavir, ketoconazole,